Amsterdam-AI-Team/Urban_PointCloud_Processing/README.md

 # Urban PointCloud Processing

-This repository contains methods for the (pre-)processing of Urban PointClouds.
-The tools can serve as inspiration, or can be applied as-is under some specific assumptions:
+This repository contains methods for the **automatic classification and labeling of Urban PointClouds** using data fusion.
+The methods can serve as inspiration, or can be applied as-is under some specific assumptions:

 1. Usage in The Netherlands (The "[Rijksdriehoek coordinate system](https://nl.wikipedia.org/wiki/Rijksdriehoeksco%C3%B6rdinaten)");
 2. Point clouds in LAS format and tiled following [specific rules](datasets); and